 Day 3 – Portrush, Co.
 Antrim to Letterkenny

 The Giant’s Causeway is a World Heritage Site area of about 40,000 interlocking basalt columns.
 Which is the result of volcanic lava flow 50-60 million years ago.
 This has resulted in it becoming one of the most iconic sites in Ireland.
-We’ll get there first thing in the morning to enjoy this area of natural beauty before the crowds arrive.
+Arrive first thing in the morning to enjoy this area of natural beauty before the crowds arrive.
 After taking in some nice walks on the Giant’s Causeway, we’ll drive up to the small village of Bushmills.

 It’s time to take a tour of Ireland’s oldest distilleries and sample the famous Bushmills Whiskey.
 Situated on the banks of the River Bush, they have been distilling whiskey here since 1608, when King James I granted them a license.
 During the tour, you’ll learn all about their finest ‘water of life’ – directly translated from the Irish word for whiskey uisce beatha.

 After Bushmills, we’ll make our way along the Antrim Coastline to the city of Derry – Londonderry.
 A city with a fascinating and often turbulent history.
 In fact, it is the only completely walled city in Ireland.
 While in Derry, you’ll learn all about its history and explore its walls on the award-winning Martin McCrossan walking tour of Derry.

 Interesting fact about Derry – Londonderry: In 1613, the city was granted a Royal Charter by King James and gained the “London” prefix to reflect the funding of its construction by the London guilds.
 To reflect the divide that is still present to this day, Nationalists call the city Derry, while Unionists call it Londonderry.